mrumkovskis/wabase-wiki/View-Get.md

 # Views for GET

-In this section we are going to discuss GET method specifically and what features does it have.
-The features discussed in this chapter are unique for this method.
-However, before we do that, we are going to see how HTTP GET method is matched with Wabase's inner APIs and how we implement these feature to achieve our goals.
+In this section we are going to discuss Wabase functionality for `HTTP-GET` method specifically and features specific to this method.
+Before getting to the features we should remember that HTTP GET method can be matched to Wabase's `get-API` or `list-API`.
+While the former will return a single record, the latter will return a list of records.
+Therefore, there are some distinct features for both of those.
+We are going to start with th

 SQL / trSQL ref